WBK-Robotics/pybullet_industrial/paper.md

 Note that PyBullet Industrial neither aims to develop perfect process simulations nor robot simulations, it focuses on the interplay of both.
 Example applications of PyBullet Industrial are:

-* Designing joint controllers that compensate for the large process forces during milling
+* Designing joint controllers that compensate for the large process forces during milling.
 * Designing path planning algorithms for 3D printing that can detect if a robot combines with a previously printed object.
 * Checking the coating of an object in complex scenarios where the object is moved by a robot while another one is spraying paint.